Maksat18/python-final-project/README.md

 # python-final-project
 Build python-programming app for my future company "Maksatly".
-This app will help clients and employee interact with each other through product purchase.
+This app will help clients and employees interact with each other through product purchase.